 185 full-time staff from 30 countries | 45 degree fields | 9 faculty | 25 senior research scientists & engineers |1300+ research publications since 2000 | 19 spinout companies | $364 million+ in grants & contracts revenue | ranked 4th in the world for research impact|$83 million+ in philanthropic contributions | 1000 K-12 science educators annually receive professional development & systems biology training

 ISB was founded in 2000 by systems biologist Leroy Hood, immunologist Alan Aderem, and protein chemist Ruedi Aebersold.
 ISB was established on the belief that the conventional models for exploring and funding breakthrough science have not caught up with the real potential of what is possible today.
 ISB serves as the ultimate environment where scientific collaboration stretches across disciplines, where our researchers have the intellectual freedom to challenge the status quo, and where grand visions for breakthroughs in human health inspire a collective drive to achieve the seemingly impossible.
 Our core values ensure that we always keep our focus on the big ideas that eventually will have the biggest impact on human health.
 Since 2000, ISB has grown to about 200 staffers, which includes 9 faculty members and laboratory groups.
-In 2016, ISB became an affiliate of Providence Health & Services.
+In 2016, ISB became an affiliate of Providence St. Joseph Health.

 ISB is located in the South Lake Union neighborhood in Seattle.
 A Brookings Institution report (May 2014) described SLU as Seattle’s urban “Innovation District” which is defined as areas: